-- Being overweight means you can be more likely to suffer from heartburn because of increased pressure on your stomach, which can force open the valve after a meal2,4.
-Even tight clothing can do this.
+Being overweight means you can be more likely to suffer from reflux because of increased pressure on your stomach, which can force open the valve after a meal.2,4

-- Are you suffering from Heartburn?
-Read some treatment tips to help relieve the symptoms of heartburn.
+How to stop acid reflux?
+Read some treatment tips to help relieve the symptoms of acid reflux.

 2. Anand R Kumar & Philip O Katz.
 Functional esophageal disorders: a review of diagnosis and management.
 Expert Review of Gastroenterology & Hepatology(2013); 7 (5): 453-461

 3. https://www.healthline.com/health/gerd#longterm-outlook [Accessed 11.02.2020]